-Stop – and take a deep breath when your student contacts you with a problem.
-Is it REALLY, something he or she cannot solve on his or her own?
-If you fix the problem for your student or take care of the situation yourself, has your student really learned anything or developed self-reliance and independence?
+Stop – and take a deep breath when your student contacts you with a problem, decision, or frustration.
+Is it REALLY, something they cannot solve on their own?
+If you fix the problem or take care of the situation yourself, has your student really learned anything or developed self-reliance and independence?
 Will your intended action help your student learn how to juggle multiple priorities and take care of things?
 If you talk to the office about a frustration, has your student developed any skills in delivering feedback?

 Drop – the urge to fix things yourself or provide detailed instructions on how your student should handle the situation.
 Instead, push back with questions: What do you think you might do?
 What are your options?
 What campus offices might have resources?
 What have you already tried?
 Who have you talked to about this already (your RA? adviser? etc.) Those kinds of questions can help prompt your Deac to figure out next steps (without you directing those next steps).

 Roll – with it!
 This is easy to say, but hard to do.
-Let your student do the problem-solving and decision-making on his or her own (even if the solution is different from how you might have handled it).
+Let your student do the problem-solving and decision-making on their own (even if the solution is different from how you might have handled it).
 Struggling with adversity builds resilience and helps your students learn that they are capable and resourceful.